MicrosoftDocs/sdk-api/sdk-api-src/content/fwptypes/ne-fwptypes-fwp_ip_version_.md

 ### -field FWP_IP_VERSION_MAX

-Maximum value for testing purposes.
+The maximum value for this enumeration.
+This value might change in future versions of the NDIS
+     header files and binaries.